javapark1/geode-addon/doc/Workspaces-on-AWS-EC2-Instances.md

 ## Launch EC2 Instances

-From the EC2 Dashboard launch four (6) EC2 instances of type `t2.micro` on two (2) different availability zones and collect their public IP addresses.
+From the EC2 Dashboard launch six (6) EC2 instances of type `t2.micro` on two (2) different availability zones and collect their public IP addresses.
 For our example, we launched three (3) instances on each of the `us-east-2a` and `us-east-2b` availability zones, named the instances, and collected their public IP addresses as follows:

 | Name       | IP Address     | Availability Zone |
 | ---------- | -------------- | ----------------- |